Bill Skowron

 William Joseph Skowron (December 18, 1930 – April 27, 2012), nicknamed "Moose", was an American professional baseball first baseman.
 He played 14 seasons in Major League Baseball (MLB) from 1954 to 1967 for the New York Yankees, Los Angeles Dodgers, Washington Senators, Chicago White Sox, and California Angels.
 He was an eight-time All-Star and a five-time World Series champion.
-He is one of just six players in MLB history to have won back-to-back Series championships on different teams.

 Skowron had been a community relations representative for the Chicago White Sox for several years when he died in 2012.

-Early years
+Early life

 Skowron was born in Chicago, Illinois, and was of Polish descent.
 His father was a city garbage collector.
 One day his grandfather gave the seven-year-old Skowron a haircut resembling that of Italian dictator, Benito Mussolini.
 His friends jokingly calling him "Mussolini", which his family shortened to "Moose."
 The name stuck throughout his career.

 Skowron attended Weber High School in Chicago, then went to Purdue University in Indiana, where he was a member of Tau Kappa Epsilon fraternity.
 Though Skowron went to the school on a football scholarship, he found himself better suited to baseball, hitting .500 as a sophomore in 1950, a record in the Big Ten Conference that lasted ten years.

 Professional baseball career

 Following his sophomore year at Purdue, Skowron was signed to play baseball for the Austin (MN) Packers in the Southern Minny League (Class AA-level town-team baseball).
 He hit .343 for the Packers in 23 games.
 He also displayed his power with a three home run game against the Rochester Royals.
 He did so well in Austin that the Yankees made a contract offer.

-He was signed by Yankees scout Lou Maguolo.